Skip to content

 Published 8 May 2026 · PRIMEX

 If you are a paediatric advanced trainee sitting the RACP Paediatrics Divisional Written Exam in the next 12 months, this guide is for you.
 It covers exam structure, what the curriculum actually examines, realistic study timelines for 4, 6 and 9 month run-ups, the failure modes that catch competent trainees, and where the PRIMEX RACP Paediatrics platform fits in.
 PRIMEX started in 2025 when an anaesthetic trainee at a regional NSW hospital built study tools for the ANZCA Primary.
-It now covers 21 colleges because trainees from each specialty asked us to build for them.
+It now covers 21 Australasian specialty exams because trainees from each specialty asked us to build for them.
 The RACP Paediatrics Divisional Written Exam curriculum on PRIMEX is maintained against the college's published syllabus, with topic mapping reviewed for accuracy.

 Exam structure: format, timing and logistics